Scientific: Catharanthus roseus (formerly known as. Vinca roseus)

 Disease and pests: Root knot nematodes, Rhizoctonia root rot, white flies, sudden wilt caused by Spiroplasma citri.
 The vector transmitting this disease is a leaf hopper.
 Catharanthus roseus is an alternate disease host.
 Citrus is the primary disease host.

-Additional comments: Has medicinal properties and is poisonous when eaten by cattle.
-Highly bred.
-New cultivars, new flower colors released each year.
-Most consistent summer color for high heat areas.
-Don't plant in areas with nematodes or Rhizoctonia.
-Vinblastine sulfate is an alkaloid extracted from Catharanthus, which has been very successful in the treatment of childhood Leukemia and Hodgkin disease.
+Medicinal notes: Madagascar periwinkle has medicinal properties and is poisonous when eaten by cattle.
+Vinblastine sulfate is an alkaloid extracted from Catharanthus, which has been very successful in the treatment of cancers such as childhood Leukemia and Hodgkin disease.
 Leurocristine, another isolated alkaloid, is used in almost all combination chemotherapy regimens for cancer.